Oripi/wix-covid-wishlist/README.md

 ![alt repeater ids](images/navigateToDashboard.png)

 What we're going to do is add another repeater like before, only this time we're going to do a couple of new things:
-1. create an aggregation query to count how many users added a product them to their wishlists.
+1. Create an aggregation query to count how many users added a product them to their wishlists.
-2. bind the repeater to a dataset and use filter to show only the products that we want.
+2. Bind the repeater to a dataset and use filter to show only the products that we want.

-We can drop in a repeater from the `lists & grids` section and set up Ids just like we did in the Wishlist page and now instead of manually binding the columns in the data to the UI we're going to bind that data from a `dataset` object. first we need to create a `dataset` object:
+We can drop in a repeater from the `lists & grids` section and set up Ids just like we did in the Wishlist page and now instead of manually binding the columns in the data to the UI we're going to bind that data from a `dataset` object.
+First we need to create a `dataset` object:
 ![alt repeater ids](images/createDataset.png)

-Select the `Products` collection and click `create`. now you should see a new `dataset` object on your screen:
+Select the `Products` collection and click `create`.
+As a result a new `dataset` object should appear on your screen:
 ![alt repeater ids](images/datasetObject.png)

 This object will not be displayed in your website, it's only shown in the editor so you could manage it, so you can move it anywhere you want on the screen without affecting your website.
-Now that we have a `dataset` we can bind it's columns to elements in the UI. let's bind the name of the product to a text element.
+Now that we have a `dataset` we can bind it's columns to elements in the UI.
+Let's bind the name of the product to a text element.
 Select the text element you want to connect and click on the "connect to data" button, then select the "Stores/Products dataset" in the as the dataset to connect and in the "Text connects to" select the `Name` field.
 ![alt repeater ids](images/connectText.png)

-Now if you try to preview the your website you should see that the repeater shows the products in your store with their corresponding names. you can connect the rest of the items in the repeater just like the text so they'll be displayed in the list.
+Now if you try to preview the your website you should see that the repeater shows the products in your store with their corresponding names.
+You can connect the rest of the items in the repeater just like the text so they'll be displayed in the list.

-Meanwhile, i'll skip ahead to show you how to also display the amount of items (that's what we're here for after all!). we're going to need a query to get the data that we want.
+Meanwhile, i'll skip ahead to show you how to also display the amount of items (that's what we're here for after all!).
+We're going to need a query to get the data that we want.
 We already know by now that the right place to put queries is in the `backend` section and we can add a function in our already existing file:
 ```javascript
 // previously defined imports
 // ...